VanillaICe-jpg/HielaBhot/README.md

 ## Events

-- guildMemberAdd = replies with a pong!, and the current ping / latency
+- guildMemberAdd = welcomes the new Member of your Server!
-- guildMemberRemove = sends a message with the same text as your message and deletes your message
+- guildMemberRemove = advertise your server that someone left the server :(

 ### Notes: